 Put simply, a buyer persona is a simulation of a potential customer that helps companies predict reactions to their products.
 Many companies create a fictional buyer as a sample and try to forecast reactions based on their age, gender, income, etc. Such personas can not only help predict sales but also attachment, loyalty, and customer needs.

 These sorts of customer analysis tools are a helpful guide in determining how to position the 4Ps of marketing: Price, Place, Product, and Promotion.
-The exercise helps deliver a better grasp of who a company is selling to and how to access their specific head-space.
+The exercise helps deliver a better grasp of who a company is selling to and how to access its specific head-space.
 Some companies go as far as to produce physical cut-outs of potential target customers and conduct trial sales pitches.

 Building a Buyer Persona from Scratch